 HOW TO PLACE YOUR ORDER

-2. Stem Count: Count the number of stems you’ve exported from your project and select the stem count that fits your budget and project size.
+- Mixing Service: Count the number of tracks you’ve exported from your project and select the track count that fits your budget and project size.

 Under the Mix 1 Turnaround tab, you can choose the timeline for when your initial mixes will be returned to you.